 - experience increased awareness of community-focused civic engagement

-- understand the financial aid and the FAFSA application processes
+- understand the financial aid and FAFSA application processes

-- acquire knowledge on available scholarships and other types of financial aid
+- acquire knowledge on how to search for available scholarships and other types of financial aid

 - meet and engage with Hispanic leaders and role models to learn about their career successes